-Australians seeking to enter European countries that are parties to the Schengen Convention are advised that only the country you plan to visit can provide up-to-date and accurate information about its specific visa requirements.
+Only the country you plan to visit can provide up-to-date and accurate information about its specific visa requirements.
 Entrance and exit procedures can change at short notice.
-Contact the nearest High Commission, Embassy or Consulate of the countries they plan to visit well in advance of travel.
+Contact the nearest High Commission, Embassy or Consulate of the countries you plan to visit well in advance of travel.

-Generally, Australian tourists planning to spend less than a total of 90 days within a 180 day period in the 'Schengen area' do not require visas for countries which are parties to the Schengen Convention.
-This means that you can enter the Schengen area and move between the member countries with a single Schengen visa.
+Generally, if you intend to spend less than a total of 90 days within a 180 day period in the 'Schengen area' for business or tourism purposes, you will not need to get a visa before you travel.
+This allows you to enter the Schengen area and travel between Schengen countries.

-It is important to get your passport stamped when entering the Schengen area.
-The absence of an entry stamp from the initial Schengen port of entry could result in a fine or create difficulties during subsequent encounters with local police or other authorities throughout the Schengen area.
+Get your passport stamped when entering the Schengen area.
+The absence of an "entry stamp" from the initial Schengen port of entry could result in a fine or create difficulties during subsequent encounters with local police or other authorities throughout the Schengen area.

-For dual national Australians, be aware that the visa requirements described here only apply when travelling on your Australian passport.
+For dual national Australians, the visa requirements described here only apply when travelling on your Australian passport.
 If you chose to travel on another passport, you will need to check the visa requirements for that nationality.

-Following the 13 November attacks in Paris, a number of countries in the Schengen area have tightened their border controls.
-Travellers may be required to produce their passport when crossing borders within the Schengen area.
+Following several terrorist attacks, some countries in the Schengen area have tightened their border controls.
+You may be required to produce your passport when crossing borders within the Schengen area.
 Always carry your passport at international railway stations and airports just in case.
 The tighter border controls have not changed visa arrangements as described above.
-See country advisories for details of entry and exit arrangements for each country, or check the European Commission for information on temporary internal border controls.
+See our country advisories for details of entry and exit arrangements for each country, or check the European Commission for information on temporary internal border controls.

 Some countries require you to register with local authorities within three working days of your arrival.

 Ensure your passport is valid for at least six months from the date you intend to return to Australia.

 Many European countries are not part of the Schengen area.
 These countries include: